What is Covariance?

 SetArrayValue(objArray, 1, "test");

-A better approach is to wrap the data in a struct to create the array.
+A better approach is to wrap the target in a struct.
 Since structs are value types, they do not undergo covariance type checks.
-Like option 2, this also skips type checks, so caution is needed when using values stored in the array.
+Like option 2, this also avoids type checks but can still lead to the possibility of inserting the wrong type, so caution is advised when using values stored in the array.

 class MyClass { }